Don Martin (cartoonist): Personal life and death

+He remarried in 1979, taking Norma Haimes (Martin) as his new wife.
+Their marriage lasted until his death.

-In 2000, he died of cancer in Coconut Grove, Florida at age 68.
+In 2000, he died of cancer in Coconut Grove, Florida, at age 68.

 Awards and honors

 Martin was honored with the Ignatz Award at the Orlando Comicon in 1980.
 He received the National Cartoonists Society's Special Features Award in both 1981 and 1982, and he was inducted into the Will Eisner Award Hall of Fame in 2004.

 Martin's cartoons appear in public collections at the National Cartoonists Society and the Billy Ireland Cartoon Library & Museum.
 He served as a juror at "Hürriyet Vakfı," an International Cartoon Competition held in Ankara, Turkey in 1986.

 Influence on popular culture

 Martin's work has been referenced in numerous arenas, from The Simpsons and Family Guy to The Colbert Report to Jonathan Lethem's 1999 novel Motherless Brooklyn, which describes in detail the Tourette's-afflicted protagonist's affinity for Martin's cartoons.
 The character of Uncle Grandpa was inspired by the look of Martin's designs.